nils-hamel/spherical-camera/README.md

 ## Spherical Camera

-The design of the proposed camera is made to address the problem of narrow fields of views of traditional camera in the context of structure from motion and 3D models computation.
+The design of the proposed camera is made to address the problem of narrow fields of views of traditional cameras in the context of structure from motion and 3D models computation.
 The design allows the camera to see everything within a single shot.
 This allows to consider wider distribution of features leading to more stable and robust pose estimation.
 It then allows to reduce the complexity of image acquisition, as everything is viewed on each camera capture.
-The proposed camera design brings researches on paraboloid [1] and hyperboloid [2] cameras a step forward allowing central four _pi_ field of view capability.
+The proposed camera design brings researches on paraboloid [1] and hyperboloid [2] cameras a step forward allowing four _pi_ field of view capability.

 In addition to the field of view, the design of the proposed camera also ensures that all the collected light is focused on a single and common focal point.
 This property is crucial from the structure from motion point of view, as it allows to consider simple and robust algorithms for pose estimation.